AnthonyDickson/dotfiles/README.md

 To add new config files, you should use `chezmoi add ./config/path/file.conf`.

 If you edit or add nix flakes, you should rerun step 3.

+## TODO
+- Get kitty to show up in spotlight
+  - Once this is done, try bring as many apps into home.nix such as obsidian, firefox
+- Alias vim and vi to neovim
+- Feature parity for LunarVim with old LazyVim config.
+- Get nix working with aarch64-darwin architecture instead of x86_64-darwin.
+- Split config into macOS and Linux configs and get config working on Fedora, then NixOS.